WMD-group/MacroDensity/README.md

 --------------------------------
 -4.95           -2.95
 ```
-Further data gathered on Zinc Blende type structures using this function can be found [here](https://aip.scitation.org/doi/10.1063/5.0044866)
+Further data gathered on zincblende type structures using this function can be found [here](https://aip.scitation.org/doi/10.1063/5.0044866)

 ------------

 ### On Site Potential

 This example is for calculating the potential at the sites of a certain atomic nucleus, for example the O nuclei in an oxide.
-This on-site potential calculated this way is equivalent to a Madelung potential and can be useful for predicting electron energy levels (see [this publication](http://pubs.acs.org/doi/abs/10.1021/ar400115x) for details).
+This on-site potential calculated this way is analagous to a Madelung potential and can be useful for predicting electron energy levels (see [this publication](http://pubs.acs.org/doi/abs/10.1021/ar400115x) for details).

 The function can be run via: